 - A very slow and unwelcoming border post.
 But they did eventually let us through.
 (To their credit, they were much nicer and faster on the way out – though not sure if I should read into that or not.)

-- No restaurant on site once we arrived at Fish River Canyon (and we’d packed nothing but some nonperishable goods), so food and drink options are limited to the small shop at the reception area, which had little more than tinned beef, bread, and milk.
+- No restaurant on-site once we arrived at Fish River Canyon (and we’d packed nothing but some nonperishable goods), so food and drink options are limited to the small shop at the reception area, which had little more than tinned beef, bread, and milk.

 - A night venturing out into the empty space behind our camp, startling a dazzle of zebra (no joke, that’s what a group of zebra is called), tracking down frogs, and practicing our star photography.
 Stumbled upon an old car that looked like it had been abandoned there a few decades ago.
 Briefly made me wonder if, given the roads we’d arrived on, and the fact that we still had a long way on more dirt roads to go to Sossusvlei, our car would be joining it in this desert graveyard.

 - Waking up to a chorus of what sounded like a million different species of bird.
 Watching a lone baboon make his way through camp, checking every bin he passed in a search for tasty morsels.
-A morning spent lazing about, bird watching, followed by a full day in Fish River Canyon, walking in extreme temperatures amongst shale, some limestone and quartz and not much else.
-The only mammals we saw, other than the baboon at camp, was a hare and a klipspringer.
+A morning spent lazing about, bird watching, followed by a full day in Fish River Canyon, walking in extreme temperatures amongst shale, some limestone and quartz, and not much else.
+The only mammals we saw, other than the baboon at camp, were a hare and a klipspringer.
 Even the birds and the reptiles were quiet.
 The afternoon was spent in the pool in a vain attempt to cool down.
 A minor disruption of gunfire as someone shot towards the troop of baboons coming down the hillside towards the camp.
 The baboons tucked tail and did a 180 out of there.
 Then silence.

 - Evening braaing with a can of beans, a can of bully beef, and some potatoes.
 And a big slab of chocolate.
+Because I will always find a way to make sure chocolate is somehow involved in any activities.

 - Twelve hours driving from Fish River Canyon to Sesriem Camp, after a rough road incident along the way that set us back many hours and possibly even more years of life, given the stress levels it induced.
 (Be forewarned – paved roads in Namibia aren’t actually paved in the sense of being sealed like tarmac, and locals have no qualms about running into the road – and into your car, though I’ve found this in South Africa as well.)